CU-ECEN-5823/course-project-steveantony5/README.md

    - Stops the buzzer ringing on Friend node
 5) Tracks a count of the number of available doctors with the help of touch sensors

-# Main tasks to be done this week
+# Project update - April 28, 2019
-1) Try using two models in the friend node
+1) Added persistent data functionality
-2) OOB authentication
+2) Tested complete functionality of the mesh with the friend node and three low power nodes
-3) Two way Communication with two other LPN other than Fall Detection LPN
+3) Verification and Validation passed